AwaNoodle/buildingAppWithDocker/README.md

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 	- Vagrant requires an SSH client.
 Try [cmder (Windows)](http://cmder.net/) or installing [msysgit (Windows)](https://git-for-windows.github.io/) if you don't have one installed
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-- Some knowledge on using Vi or a text editor which will let you alter line endings, such as [Sublime](https://www.sublimetext.com/)
+- Some knowledge on using Vi or Nano, or a text editor which will let you alter line endings, such as [Sublime](https://www.sublimetext.com/)
 - A tool like [Postman](https://www.getpostman.com/) will be really handy

 ## The Demo Environment